 Introduces the discipline of visual art.
 Focuses on career opportunities, students' major responsibilities, faculty expectations, creative process, and Christian art perspectives.
 Includes opportunities to take field trips to hear professional guest speakers.
 Requires group activities, including participation in the Art Club.
 This course is required for all art majors and minors.
-Offered fall semester.
+Offered fall and spring semesters.